Daniel-2626/Learning-Enhanced-Non-Linear-Model-Predictive-Control/README.md

 ### Vectorized Trajectory Loss

 The original implementation of trajectory loss resulted in long training times.
 To accelerate this process, a vectorized formulation was implemented and is available in the `Vectorized_Trajectory_Loss/` directory.
+> **Note:** This implementation has not been thoroughly tested.
+However, since training times are reduces 7-10 x by using vectorization it is worth looking into, checking the code and testing it.

 ### Cascaded Tanks Benchmark